National Film Board Showing upcoming in Vancouver:

 The National Film Board of Canada has big plans of demonstrating with this new film documentary to any musician that achieving That Higher Level is possible.
 In 2017, the National Youth Orchestra of Canada (NYO) performed cross country, and the ensuing documentary looks behind the scenes at how this particular ensemble got there.
 Almost every year, the program undergoes personnel changes.

-This work is inspirational.
+This work is inspiring.
 It’s not only an achievement getting a 75-minute presentation made out of hundreds of hours of footage but the result is a very encouraging work which stays positive throughout.
 This organization gives young musicians a chance to play in the big leagues.
 Like forming a rock band, auditions are required to get in, once you’re in, you are part of a powerful network.
 Friendships are made and lessons become meaningful and introspective; the impact lasts for a musicians’ entire career.

 Putting in hours of practice is often not enough.
 Having that mental acuity to handle yourself under pressure and achieving what the composer had in mind are also important.
 One powerful example: Richard Strauss’ Death and Transfiguration is not simply a score to master technically.
 How the NYO prepares for and achieves a memorable performance of this complex, demanding composition is the highlight of this documentary.